mpvnet-player/mpv.net/README.md

 ### Changelog

+### 3.2 (2019-0?-??)

+- mpvInputEdit and mpvConfEdit were discontinued and merged into mpvnet
+- portable mode: in case no config folder exists mpvnet will ask where the config folder should be created (portable or appdata)
+- there was an issue causing keys not working after a modal window was shown
+- there was a crash when no script folder existed in the conf folder

 ### 3.1 (2019-04-23)

 - the Tracks and Chapters menu are now only added if default bindings exist and